 Looking for the best things to do and see in Boston?
-Here's my guide to the must visit historic landmarks and cultural attractions in Boston, for your bucket list.
+Here’s my guide to the must visit landmarks and attractions in Boston, for your bucket list.

 Boston is easy to get around and compact, making it perfect for travelers.
 The subway will take you wherever you need to go.
 And Boston’s very walkable.

 Let’s tour Boston, taking in all its must visit attractions and some hidden gems.
 There’s so many amazing things to do in Boston that you could be busy for a month.